 How do MCP gateways integrate with ML platforms like Databricks and SageMaker?

 MCP gateways typically connect to ML platforms through API-based integrations or pre-built connectors.
-Platforms like MintMCP offer direct Snowflake and Elasticsearch connectors, while others can auto-generate MCP servers from existing REST APIs.
+Platforms like MintMCP offer direct Snowflake and Elasticsearch connectors, while others can generate MCP servers from existing REST APIs.
 For platforms without direct connectors, protocol bridging (available in ContextForge) wraps existing APIs as MCP endpoints without code changes.

 What performance benchmarks matter most for ML inference workloads?